Zazzle Image Guidelines

 - Supported Image Types

 - A Special Note about designing with the colour white

-- A complete list of guide files for your favorite designs
+- A complete list of guide files for your favourite designs

 - Frequently Asked Image-Related Design Questions